 He seems so emphatic that Jesus will not clean his feet until Jesus tells him his options, then he swings around to the opposite extreme and wants his whole body washed.

-Peter didn’t feel worthy of having his feet cleaned by the Lord, and he was well justified for this idea.
+Peter didn’t feel worthy of having his feet cleaned by the Lord, and he was well justified in this idea.
 However, none of us deserved or do still deserve redemption, but God’s love for us exceeds His hate for sin.
 We must be most precious in the eyes of God, or He would never have sent His Son on our behalf.

-In John 13:10, Jesus uses an everyday example, a man going to feast first bathes completely at home, then on arrival, his feet only would be washed.
-Likewise, ‘you, ‘plural’ are clean’ i.e. spiritually.
+In John 13:10, Jesus uses an everyday example, a man going to a feast first bathes completely at home, then, on arrival, his feet only would be washed.
+Likewise, ‘you, ‘plural’ are clean’, i.e. spiritually.
+‘But not every one of you’, John 13:10.
+Judas had already made a bargain with the Sanhedrin to betray Jesus, Matthew 26:14-16 / Mark 14:10-11.

 Jesus has reassured Peter that he is now clean and now turns His attention to one of the numbers who aren’t.
 He doesn’t yet tell the gathering who is to be guilty, but we can be sure both Jesus and the guilty party knew who was being discussed.

 Judas may have had a bath, but he could never wash away the spiritual dirt he had allowed and was now allowing to accumulate within him.
-We can do nothing to affect spiritual cleansing and need to rely totally on Jesus’ grace and blood, there must also be a daily cleansing, 1 John 1:6-9.
+We can do nothing to affect spiritual cleansing and need to rely totally on Jesus’ grace and blood; there must also be a daily cleansing, 1 John 1:6-9.

-Jesus re-joined them at the table and started to discuss the event just passed and He points out to them the relationship between them, Jesus is their teacher and their Lord, John 13:13-15.
-They rightly called him, ‘The Teacher’, ‘didaskalos’ and ‘The Lord’, ‘Kurios’.
+Jesus re-joined them at the table and started to discuss the event just passed, and He pointed out to them the relationship between them, Jesus is their teacher and their Lord, John 13:13-15.

+They rightly called him ‘The Teacher’, ‘didaskalos’ and ‘The Lord’, ‘Kurios’.
 If He, their Kurios and didaskalos had lovingly served them, they ought lovingly to serve one another.
-By performing this most menial task He had given them an ‘example’ for them to copy, John 13:15.
+By performing this most menial task, He had given them an ‘example’ for them to copy, John 13:15.

-The words, ‘He who is sent’ John 13:16, is apostolos, its sole occurrence in John’s Gospel.
-They were His sent ones, apostles, Matthew 10:2, He was their sender.
+The words, ‘truly, truly’, John 13:16, always preface a solemn statement, ‘a slave’ ‘doulos’ is not greater than his Master, it is surely not too menial for his slaves.
+The words ‘He who is sent’ John 13:16, are apostolos, its sole occurrence in John’s Gospel.
+They were His sent ones, apostles, Matthew 10:2; He was their sender.
 Jesus tells them, ‘If you know this, happy are you if you act upon it,’ John 13:17.

-Foot washing in both the Old and New Testaments was a social custom, it met a real need.
+Foot washing in both the Old and New Testaments was a social custom; it met a real need.
 The present denominational practice of washing feet cannot be compared with it.

 There is no New Testament evidence that it was ever practised congregationally as an ordinance.
-In 1 Timothy 5:10, washing the feet of the Lord’s people are classed with bringing up children, showing hospitality, all defined as ‘doing good in every way’.
+In 1 Timothy 5:10, washing the feet of the Lord’s people is classed with bringing up children, showing hospitality, all defined as ‘doing good in every way’.

+If churches make feet washing a church ordinance, then it would be equally logical to suggest that bringing up children be made a ‘church ordinance’.
 Jesus gave them an object lesson in humility, which rebuked their pride.
-They argued as to who was greatest, Luke 22:24, He had taught them often in word, Matthew 20:25-28.
+They argued as to who was greatest, Luke 22:24.
+He had taught them often in word, Matthew 20:25-28.

-Now He teaches them in His kingdom true greatness is measured by the yardstick of loving service, Galatians 5:13.
+Now He teaches them in His kingdom, true greatness is measured by the yardstick of loving service, Galatians 5:13.
 It was an example of loving service which should characterise every true disciple in His dealings with other disciples, John 13:15.

-This doesn’t mean that the disciples are greater than Jesus, but that our response to our greatness in Christ, having our sins forgiven, and enjoying eternal life, ought to be a response in humility and servanthood, not arrogance as is the norm in the world.
+We aren’t told to wash each other’s feet as some sort of ceremony, but to be involved with actively serving each other as well as the people around us.
+This doesn’t mean that the disciples are greater than Jesus, but that our response to our greatness in Christ, having our sins forgiven, and enjoying eternal life, ought to be a response in humility and servanthood, not arrogance, as is the norm in the world.
 We are urged to do these things as Christ did, John 13:17.